-There is no better time of year to add oils to your bath or shower!
+In colder weather, there is no better time of year to add oils to your bath or shower!
 When all you want to do is get your clothes on as quickly as you can, finding an alternate to massaging oil into your bod each day is key.
 Try adding a little Motherlover body oil to your bath or rub oil into your body before showering (in the bathroom, with the heater on!) and you'll notice the difference as it works its hydrating magic on even the driest skin.

-SPF in winter is a thing
+SPF is a year round thing

 Up your mask game